AnagS2000/ExtendSim/README.md

 ## Overview

-The current layout was analyzed to determine production rates, resource utilization, and associated costs.
+The current layout was analyzed to determine production rates and associated costs.
 Based on this analysis, a new automated layout was proposed, incorporating advanced resource management strategies and automation technologies.
 Using **ExtendSim**, the new layout was simulated to quantify its impact on the number of cars produced and the overall cost efficiency.

 ### Current Layout Structure